dayton-outar/shillings/README.md

  * [January 1, 2020] What if some of the files referenced by a web page were not used at all?
 I guess bundling relevant styles into one file would solve this problem
  * [January 1, 2020] Doesn't [appear](https://github.com/antivanov/js-crawler/issues/58) anyone is maintaining this JS package anymore.
  * [January 1, 2020] So, the new plan is to try out [crawler](https://www.npmjs.com/package/crawler).
 It has a lot more recent activity going on but I don't see a feature that I have been using in js-crawler and that feature is to specify what urls should be crawled.
+ * [January 1, 2020] Disappointed in crawler.
+This isn't much different from what wget offers